varul29/SHT31-IOT-Firebase/README.md

   - The Firebase Realtime Database is a cloud-hosted database.
   - Single client sensor data is Collaborate with cross-platform apps like IOS, Android, and JavaScript SDKs as well as many IoT hardware with ease.
-  - With the help of I2C protocol we will be able to extract the precised, calibrated and linear data.
+  - The 2 wired I2C protocol we are be able to extract the precised, calibrated and linear data of sensor.
+Using I2C connection protocol we can connect around 255 sensors at same time.
   - Data of sensor stores with specified key-value pairs to change the behavior and appearance of your app without requiring any download an update.

 ## Devices Used in project